sinai-dev/UnityExplorer/README.md

 ## Acknowledgments

+This project uses code from:

-* (GPL) [ManlyMarco](https://github.com/ManlyMarco)'s [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor), which I used for some aspects of the C# Console and Auto-Complete features.
-The snippets I used are indicated with a comment.
+* (GPL) [ManlyMarco](https://github.com/ManlyMarco)'s [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor) REPL Console was used as the base for the C# Console and autocomplete features, in the `UnityExplorer.Core.CSharp` namespace.
-* (MIT) [denikson](https://github.com/denikson) (aka Horse)'s [mcs-unity](https://github.com/denikson/mcs-unity).
-I commented out the `SkipVisibilityExt` constructor since it was causing an exception with the Hook it attempted in IL2CPP.
+* (MIT) [denikson](https://github.com/denikson) (aka Horse)'s [mcs-unity](https://github.com/denikson/mcs-unity) is used as a reference for the C# Console, but I commented out the `SkipVisibilityExt` constructor since it was causing an exception with the Hook it attempted in IL2CPP.
-* (Apache) [HerpDerpenstine](https://github.com/HerpDerpinstine) for [MelonCoroutines](https://github.com/LavaGang/MelonLoader/blob/master/MelonLoader.Support.Il2Cpp/MelonCoroutines.cs), which were included for standalone Il2CPP coroutine support.
+* (Apache) [HerpDerpenstine](https://github.com/HerpDerpinstine)'s [MelonCoroutines](https://github.com/LavaGang/MelonLoader/blob/master/MelonLoader.Support.Il2Cpp/MelonCoroutines.cs) were included for standalone Il2CPP coroutine support, as `UnityExplorer.Core.Runtime.Il2Cpp.Il2CppCoroutine`.
 * (Apache) [InGameCodeEditor](https://assetstore.unity.com/packages/tools/gui/ingame-code-editor-144254) was used as the base for the syntax highlighting for UnityExplorer's C# console, although it has been heavily rewritten and optimized.
 Used classes are in the `UnityExplorer.UI.Main.CSConsole.Lexer` namespace.

+### Disclaimer

+UnityExplorer is in no way associated with Unity Technologies.
+"Unity", Unity logos, and other Unity trademarks are trademarks or registered trademarks of Unity Technologies or its affiliates in the U.S. and elsewhere.